 Explained to handle VARCHAR data in COBOL.
 These ideas are very popular and really useful for all DB2 and COBOL developers.
 In COBOL, you need to use 49 level to get VARCHAR data.
 Three ways I have explained to handle padded spaces populated in data field.

-The below example shows how to handle VARCHAR field at 49 level in COBOL:
+Example below shows to handle VARCHAR field at 49 level in COBOL

-Before moving a value into SNAME-TEXT, need to move spaces into this field.
+- Before moving a value into SNAME-TEXT, you need to move spaces to this field.
 Otherwise, junk data mixed up with actual value.

-For example, If the SNAME column contains Blake, the SNAME-LENGTH field will contains 5, the first five bytes of SNAME-TEXT will contain Blake, and the remaining 95 bytes will contain whatever was there beforCe the move of data from the column to the host variable.
+- For example, If the SNAME column contains Blake, the SNAME-LENGTH field will contains 5, the first five bytes of SNAME-TEXT will contain Blake, and the remaining 95 bytes will contain whatever was there beforCe the move of data from the column to the host variable.

 - Assign each character of the value to an array, count the number of trailing blanks, and subtract the value from the total length of the string.

 Use the following COBOL statement:

 COUNT IN SNAME-LENGTH.